Public Declines Month-Long Period To Comment On Missouri Sports Betting

 Nationwide, sports betting is legal and live in 38 states and Washington, D.C.
 At some point this fall, Missouri will become the 39th state with legal sports betting.

-In Hawaii, legislators are working on a compromise that would legalize sports betting there, thus making it the 40th state with legal sports betting, if approved.
-The deadline for a comprise is next month.
+In Hawaii, legislators are working on a compromise that would legalize sports betting.
+If approved, it would become the 40th state with legal sports betting.
+The deadline for a compromise is next month.